Early-stopping for Transformer model training: Dynamic Evolution of Spectral Parameters and Training Phase Division

+This section analyzes the dynamic evolution of spectral parameters ($\alpha$ and $x_{\min}$) in Transformer weight matrices to uncover the intrinsic dynamics across different training phases.
+By establishing a comprehensive workflow involving data extraction, SVD decomposition, and Power-Law fitting, combined with multi-dimensional visualization techniques, we systematically evaluate the stability of various attention mechanisms.
+Our analysis reveals three key findings: (1) shallow layers are significantly more stable than deep layers; (2) the cross-attention mechanism exhibits the most pronounced fluctuations; and (3) the shallow encoder $V$ matrix (\texttt{en.0.s.a.v}) demonstrates the most consistent convergence trend and a unique heavy-tailed evolution pattern.(This result aligns with the representative matrix analysis presented in Appendix~\ref{sec: heavy-tail}.)

-Our analysis methodology is as follows: \begin{enumerate} \item \textbf{Data Collection:} During the training of the two experimental setups (T1\_Ch-En, and T2\_Ch-En), we periodically extracted the Q, K and V weight matrices from all attention mechanisms at checkpoints at multiple training epochs.
+On a log-log plot, a Power-Law distribution appears as a straight line, where the parameter $\alpha$ corresponds to the negative slope.
+The value of $\alpha$ directly characterizes the distribution's ``tail heaviness'': a larger $\alpha$ implies a steeper slope and a faster decay.
+To capture training dynamics, we followed this workflow: \begin{enumerate} \item \textbf{Data Collection:} During the training of the two experimental setups (T1\_En-Ch, and T2\_En-Ch), we periodically extracted the Q, K and V weight matrices from all attention mechanisms at checkpoints at multiple training epochs.
 Specifically, matrices were extracted every 50 epochs, resulting in six sampled epochs per experiment. \item \textbf{Matrix Construction:} For each Q, K and V matrix (denoted as $\mathbf{W}$), we constructed the characteristic matrix $\mathbf{X} = \mathbf{W}^T\mathbf{W}$ and applied Singular Value Decomposition (SVD) to obtain its spectral distribution. \item \textbf{Parameter Fitting:} A power-law fit was applied to each spectral distribution.
 For every matrix at each sampling point, we recorded two parameters: $\alpha$ and $x_{min}$, where $x_{min}$ represents the minimum boundary for which PL fitting can be performed, and $\alpha$ denotes the negative value of the slope of the function obtained after PL fitting. \item \textbf{Data Coverage:} Since each Transformer layer contains distinct attention mechanisms (encoder self-attention, decoder self-attention, and cross-attention), we tracked all Q, K, and V matrices across layers.
 For example, in the 3-layer T1 model, we collected spectral parameter data from nine attention modules per checkpoint—three encoder self-attention, three decoder self-attention, and three decoder cross-attention layers. \end{enumerate}